-Here is a Painting of the Week to honor our recent cat theme.
+Here is a Masterpiece Story to honor our beloved cats.
 The Obsequies of an Egyptian Cat presents an imaginative interpretation of an ancient Egyptian cat burial.

 Many people are familiar with the idea that the ancient Egyptians worshiped cats.
 While worship may not exactly be the correct word, cats were certainly sacred to the Egyptians.
 This culture had several feline goddesses, such as the leonine Sakhmet and the cat-bodied Bastet.
 However, even ordinary house cats were revered, with established mourning rituals to mark the death of a family cat.
 The mummification of cats was also common practice.
 This is because cat mummies were offered to Bastet at her temple, Bubastis.
 Nowadays, mummified cats (and other mummified animals) reside in museum collections around the world.

 John Reinhard Weguelin (1849-1927) was a British painter and illustrator who studied at the Slade School of Art in London.
 His work shows the influence of Sir Lawrence Alma-Tadema, a then-celebrated academic painter who specialized in elaborate classical scenes.
 Weguelin, who worked in both oils and watercolors, frequently drew his subject matter from classical antiquity and other ancient cultures.

 In The Obsequies of an Egyptian Cat, Weguelin depicts a funerary ceremony for a mummified cat. (“Obsequies” is a fancy term for funerary rites.)
 The cat mummy appears in a shrine in the upper left corner while a priestess kneels before it with incense and offerings.
 Paintings like those found in ancient Egyptian tombs appear behind her, while a feline goddess statue lurks at far right.